 The CRU has a wide range of economic, customer protection and safety responsibilities in energy and water.

-The CRU’s mission is to regulate water, energy and energy safety in the public interest.
+The CRU’s mission is to protect the public interest in Water, Energy and Energy Safety.
 The work of the CRU impacts every Irish home and business, by ensuring safe, secure and sustainable energy and water supplies at a reasonable cost.
 The sectors we regulate underpin Irish economic competitiveness, investment and growth, while also contributing to our international obligations to address climate change.

 An overview of the CRU’s key functions, delivered under guiding legislation, are: